altdeep/causalML/syllabus.md

 * Bayesian decision-making
 * Modeling uncertainty in Bayesian models

-## Part 2: Core elements of causal inference
+## Section 2: Core elements of causal inference

 ### How to speak graph, or *DAG* that's a nice model!